NikiforovAll/keycloak-authorization-services-dotnet/docs/configuration/configuration-keycloak.md

 # Configure Keycloak

-This section contains a general instruction of how to configure Keyclaok to be used for .NET applications.
+This section contains a general instruction of how to configure Keycloak to be used for .NET applications.

 *Table of Contents*:
 [[toc]]